loufay/louisafay/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
+I am motivated [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

+I am a PhD candidate at the midas.lab at the University Hospital of Tübingen and University of Stuttgart.
+Advised by Thomas Küstner (University Hospital of Tübingen), Bin Yang (University of Stuttgart), Sergios Gatidis (Stanford University).

+Previously, I graduated from University of Stutttgart M.S in Electrical Engineering and Information Technology.
+Before I received my B.Eng. from University of Applied Science in Constance.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.